 This section does not cite any sources.(August 2024) |

-Facebook posts can have an unlimited number of characters.
-They can also have images and videos.
+Facebook posts can have an unlimited number of characters, with images and videos.

 Users can "friend" users, both sides must agree to being friends.
-Post can be changed to be seen by everyone (public), friends, people in a certain group (group) or by selected friends (private).
+Posts can be changed to be seen by everyone (public), friends, people in a certain group (group) or by selected friends (private).

-Users can also buy, sell or swap things on Facebook Marketplace or in a Buy, Swap and Sell group.
+Users can buy, sell or swap things on Facebook Marketplace or in a Buy, Swap and Sell group.
+Facebook users can advertise events, which can be offline, on a website other than Facebook, or on Facebook.

 The site's primary color is blue as Zuckerberg is red–green colorblind, a realization that occurred after a test taken around 2007.
 Facebook was initially built using PHP, a popular scripting language designed for web development.
 PHP was used to create dynamic content and manage data on the server side of the Facebook application.
 Zuckerberg and co-founders chose PHP for its simplicity and ease of use, which allowed them to quickly develop and deploy the initial version of Facebook.
 As Facebook grew in user base and functionality, the company encountered scalability and performance challenges with PHP.
 In response, Facebook engineers developed tools and technologies to optimize PHP performance.
 One of the most significant was the creation of the HipHop Virtual Machine (HHVM).
 This significantly improved the performance and efficiency of PHP code execution on Facebook's servers.